 So I'm here to tell you – man to man – how to get started on your yoga journey.

-We’re lucky enough to live in a world where yoga is freely available to us, as long as we have an internet connection.
-You’ll never be short on information, but finding the stuff that’s right for you – is becoming harder than ever.
+We're lucky enough to live in a world where yoga is freely available to us, as long as we have a will and a solid internet connection.
+You'll never be short on information, but finding the stuff that's right for you is becoming harder than ever.

 Your available mediums are including but not limited to:

 That depends on your budget, your goals and your access to yoga studios.

 Getting expert guidance from an experienced teacher is going to be the most effective way to start, so if you can make it to a real-life class then I'd recommend starting there.
 But, I know that's not available to everyone for various reasons, and it's certainly not a barrier to yoga.
 Learning exclusively from home is entirely possible.

 If you are looking to learn from home, I'd recommend using a combination of online mediums to give you a well-rounded yoga education.
 Starting here of course!
 Yogi Goals is here to provide real and authentic advice tailored to regular guys looking to explore their yoga journey.
 There's a wealth of content to be found on this site, but where there is value elsewhere on the internet, I'll be sure to link you to it.